Elyzavetka/Elyzavetka/README.md

 Before my journey into Tech, I was an experienced photo editor working for women's magazines.
 I was inspired to move into technology seeing how automation revolutionized teamwork and efficiency within publishing houses.
 I take pride in delivering high-quality work and helping teams produce elegant and functional products.
 Delighted to transfer the teamwork abilities cultivated in magazine work to the field of software development.

-Now I am taking part in a charity project and I am learning Docker.
+Now I am taking part in a charity project and I am learning Next.JS.

 Skills
 ------